ISSUIUC/GroundStation/GUI/README.md

        - Download the zip files of the map tiles
        - Unzip them and place them in the ```/GUI/build/``` folder [^2]

+4. Install the font pack [^3]

-4. Build typescript
+5. Build typescript

        npm run build

-5. Run the electron application
+6. Run the electron application

         npm start